 The secretory phase begins once ovulation has occurred.

 This phase is driven by progesterone produced by the corpus luteum.

 It results in the endometrial glands beginning to secrete various substances that make the uterus a more welcoming environment for an embryo to implant.

 At the end of the luteal phase, the corpus luteum degenerates (if no implantation occurs).

 The loss of the corpus luteum results in decreased progesterone production.

 The decreasing levels of progesterone cause the spiral arteries in the functional endometrium to contract.

 The loss of blood supply causes the functional endometrium to become ischaemic and necrotic.

-As a result, the functional endometrium is shed and exits out through the vagina.
+As a result, the functional endometrium is shed and exits through the vagina as menstruation.